ovcharovcoder/settings-vscode/README.md

-# SETTING UP THE "VISUAL STUDIO CODE" EDITOR / 28.04.2025
+# VS Code settings for web developer / 28.04.2025

 These settings and plugins for VS Code significantly boost your productivity, automate routine tasks, and help you write clean, organized code.
 They take care of tons of small stuff: creating files, closing tags, autocompleting classes and paths, formatting code, and even spell-checking variables and comments.